truher/frc-test/cv1/system.md

 * __Minimize complexity.__  FRC is for high school students; the whole thing should be easy to grasp without advanced knowledge.
 * __Minimize cost.__  FRC rules stipulate a $600 limit for any single COTS element, but the system should simply be as simple and cheap as possible, so we can have several of them to play with.
-* __Solve a simple problem.__  Rather than solving an modern vision problem, make use of the available retroreflective targets, which have known locations.
-Using this system doesn't preclude __also__ using other vision systems, e.g. "chase the red ball" kinds of things.
+* __Solve a simple problem.__  Rather than solving a complex modern vision problem, make use of the simple available __retroreflective targets,__ which have known, useful (i.e. game-piece-receiving) locations.
+Focusing on the targets doesn't preclude __also__ doing other things with vision, e.g. "chase the red ball" kinds of things, see "non-goals" below.
 * __Maximize the use of COTS parts.__  FRC rules stipulate that unmodified COTS parts may be freely reused, so a complete system can be assembled and refined in the off-season, and then trivially re-assembled during the build season.
 Avoid custom printed circuits, etc.
 * __Maximize accuracy.__ To depend on vision-derived position __all the time,__ it needs to be accurate to within a few centimeters, over the entire